hafid34bba/AI-for-online-exams/README.md

 and put inside project directory.

 # How teacher will use it?
-- generate .exe file for the project (or convert it to simple desktop app) <br>
+- Generate .exe file for the project (or convert it to simple desktop app) <br>
-- create users.csv file that contain Students names , family names and specific password for each one. <br>
+- Create users.csv file that contain Students names , family names and specific password for each one. <br>
-- share the .exe and password with students ). <br>
+- Share the .exe and password with students ). <br>
-- student should execute .exe 2 min (just example ) before the start of exam <br>
+- Student should execute .exe 2 min (just example ) before the start of exam <br>
 and acces the app using his name, family name and password. <br>
-- close after submitting their answers via email maybe.<br>
+- Close after submitting their answers via email maybe.<br>

 # License